 Sex & Drugs & Sausage Rolls

-Graham Garrett's AUTOUBIOGRAPHICAL cookbook features recipes inspired by his metamorphosis from rock star to Michelin-starred chef
+Graham Garrett's autobiographical cookbook features recipes inspired by his metamorphosis from rock star to Michelin-starred chef

-SIGNED COPY - EACH BOOK IS NUMBERED and SIGNED BY graham garrett.
+SIGNED COPY - EACH BOOK IS SIGNED BY graham garrett and uniquely numbered

 DELIVERY – UK: FREE / Europe: £9.50, plus £5 per book / Rest of the World: £24.50, plus £5 per book.

 Written together with food writer Cat Black, the book reveals how his love of food started in 60s East End London and has been heavily inspired by his experiences touring the world as a musician.
 There are over 50 original recipes, from Miso-glazed Mackerel to Catalan Trifle and chorizo crusted rabbit to sausage rolls like you never tasted before.
 With influences drawn from American, British, Indian, Japanese, Russian and Thai cuisines – this book is an amalgamation of cultures in the kitchen resulting in a unique collection of very special dishes.